The Bolney Torso: Suspects

 In December 1991, police were contacted by a local estate agent with a potential lead; a large rented house in Copyhold Lane, Cuckfield, 1.5 mi from the deposition location of the body, had been abandoned which raised their suspicions.
 Police investigated the property and found a copy of Penthouse magazine containing an article about dismembering bodies with numbers scrawled on the pages.

 Gunter Josef Knieper, from Dresden, Germany, and Kornelia Maria Teusel first rented the property in September 1991 paying £10,000 (6 months rent) in advance.
 The couple abandoned the property some time around 9 October 1991.
 Knieper, who had been using the pseudonym Dr Matthias Herrman, was being sought in Germany and Ireland on suspicion of business fraud.

 In June 1992, Knieper was arrested in Spain.
 Police interviewed Knieper in Frankfurt and established that the gang intended to start a fraud operation, but Knieper denied any involvement in the murder of the victim.
 In August 1992, police admitted there was no evidence to link Knieper to the murder.
 In January 1994, police returned to Germany to interview another unnamed male who had visited the property in Copyhold Lane.

 Burial

 On 2 August 1994, after a brief service, the remains of the victim were laid to rest at Western Road Cemetery, in Haywards Heath.
-The coffin bore the name "Unknown Male" Eight people attended the paupers funeral paid for by Mid Sussex District Council.
+The coffin bore the name "Unknown Male" Eight people attended a funeral paid for by Mid Sussex District Council.
 The mourners in attendance were representatives of the police, coroner's office and Mid Sussex District Council.

 Subsequent events

 In December 1995, a few days before Christmas, some flowers and a note were left at the victim's grave.
-The note bore the message: "For the unknown male, Peter and team, remember our loss [sic]."
+The note bore the message: "For the unknown male, Peter and team, remember our loss."